FDio/csit/docs/report/dpdk_performance_tests/overview.rst

 ------------------

 CSIT DPDK performance tests are executed on physical testbeds described in :ref:`tested_physical_topologies`.
-Based on the packet path thru server SUTs, three distinct logical topology types are used for DPDK DUT data plane testing:
+Based on the packet path through server SUTs, one distinct logical topology type is used for DPDK DUT data plane testing:

 #.
 NIC-to-NIC switching topologies.